Nomophobia: Other experiments

 Research suggests that mobile phone use is negatively associated with satisfaction with life.
 Although mobile phones can make life easier, they are also regarded as stressors.
-Reasons like high work pressure, frequent interpersonal communication, rapid information update and circulation, these reasons make mobile phones crucial tools for most people in their work and life.
+Reasons such as high work pressure, frequent interpersonal communication, rapid information update and circulation, these reasons make mobile phones crucial tools for most people in their work and life.
 If a mobile phone is dead or a sudden drop in notification frequency occurs, some people will experience anxiety, irritability, depression, and other symptoms.
 The study shows that a wider range of mobile phone use is usually due to lower happiness, mindfulness, and life satisfaction.

 In Australia, 946 adolescents and emerging adults between ages 15 and 24 participated in a mobile phone research study (387 males, 457 females, and 102 chose not to report a gender).
 The study focused on the relationship between the participants' frequency of mobile phone use and psychological involvement with their mobile phone.
 Researchers assessed several psychological factors that might influence participants' mobile phone use with the following questionnaires: Mobile Phone Involvement Questionnaire (MPIQ), Frequency of Mobile Phone Use, Self Identity, and Validation from others.
 The MPIQ assessed behavioral addictions using a seven-point Likert scale (1 – strongly agree) and (7 – strongly disagree) that included statements such as: "I often think about my mobile phone when I am not using it... ...
 I feel connected to others when I use my mobile phone."

 The results demonstrated moderate difference between the participants' mobile phone use and their psychological relationships with the mobile phones.
 No pathological conditions were found, but there was an excessive use of mobile phone indicating signs of attachment.
 Participants who demonstrated signs of excessive mobile phone use were more likely to increase their use when receiving validation from others.
 Other factors considered, the population studied was focused on adolescents and emerging adults are more likely to develop mobile phone dependency because they may be going through a self-identity, self-esteem, and social identity.

 Those with panic disorders and anxiety disorders are prone to mobile phone dependency.
 A study in Brazil compared the symptoms experienced due to mobile phone use by heterosexual participants with panic disorders and a control group of healthy participants.
 Group 1 consisted of 50 participants with panic disorder and agoraphobia with an average age of 43, and group 2 consisted of 70 healthy participants with no disorders and an average age of 35.
 During the experiment participants were given a self-report mobile phone questionnaire which assessed the mobile phone use and symptoms reported by both groups.

 About 44% of group 1 reported that they felt "secure" when they had their mobile phones versus 46% of group 2 reported they would not feel the same without their mobile phone.
 The results demonstrated that 68% of all participants reported mobile phone dependency, but overall the participants with panic disorder and agoraphobia reported significantly more emotional symptoms and dependency on mobile phones when compared to the control group when access to the mobile phone was prohibited.